mever-team/FairBench/docs/material/visualization.md

 presented text and quantities to a static HTML page.
-That page displays evaluation cards one under the other, as demonstrated [here](../documentation/example_html.html) for the fairness model card filtering found in the [quickstar](../quickstart.md).
+That page displays evaluation cards one under the other, as demonstrated [here](../documentation/example_html.html) for the fairness model card filtering found in the [quickstart](../quickstart.md).

 If you have a wide screen, it may be more convenient to display the individual cards side-by-side by setting `horizontal=False` in the environment's constructor.
+An example is shown below.
 Get the generated HTML in text form without opening any browser window, for example to show later, by passing `view=False` to the constructor.
 Here is an example of what this looks like